-Learning by doing...
+Learning by Doing

-The American Studies program encourages you to test your career goals through internships, and it requires an individual research project to help you broaden your knowledge, deepen your research skills, and explore your particular interests.
+The American Studies program encourages you to test your career goals through internships, and it requires an individual research project to help you broaden your knowledge, deepen your research skills and explore your particular interests.

-Recently - for her senior research on "Andrew Jackson, Indian Dad," Karen Winkle used Hague-Critoph money to travel to Jackson's home, the Hermitage, to research in the archives about Jackson's adopted Native American son, Lakota.
+Recently - for her senior research on "Andrew Jackson, Indian Dad" - Karen Winkle used money from the Hague-Critoph Fund to travel to Jackson's home (the Hermitage), to research in the archives about Jackson's adopted Native American son, Lakota.